flare-foundation/docs/docs/infra/data/deploying.md

 The package does not cover the actual price calculation (weighted median) and rewarding as they occur on the real network.

-Please visit the [Developer Docs](../../dev/index.md) section to find a link to a reference implementation of a price provider.
+Please visit the [Developer Docs](../../dev/index.md) section to find a link to a reference implementation of a data provider.
 You can find useful ideas in this code that will help you interact with the FTSO contracts and the Flare chain.
 Do note you will have to do some work on top of this implementation if you would like to win rewards.